isayasone/Book-Store-API/README.md

 - Get all pending and cancel order list
 - Register and  login  user
 - User list  and get by Id
-- Role-based authorization not implempented users (Admin and custmor Role}
+- Role-based authorization not implempented users (Admin and Custmor role}
--  API documentations bt swagger
+-  API documentations by swagger